 Each organization providing flight hardware for the THEMIS mission is responsible for complying with the provisions of this plan, and the applicable detailed plans and procedures referenced herein.
-The THEMIS Probe and Probe Carrier Contamination Control Plan (CCP) will further address the contamination control undertaken by Swales during the probe design, fabrication, test and launch processing phases.
+The THEMIS Probe and Probe Carrier Contamination Control Plan (CCP) will further address the contamination control undertaken by Swales during the probe bus design, fabrication, and test.